Battle of Christmas Island

 The Battle of Christmas Island was a small engagement which began on 31 March 1942, during World War II.
-Assisted by a mutiny of soldiers of the British Indian Army against their British officers, Imperial Japanese Army troops were able to occupy Christmas Island without any land-based resistance.
-The United States Navy submarine caused severe damage to the Imperial Japanese Navy cruiser during the landings.
+Assisted by a mutiny of soldiers of the British Indian Army against their British officers, Imperial Japanese Army troops were able to occupy Christmas Island unopposed.
+The United States Navy submarine severely damaged the Imperial Japanese Navy cruiser during the landings.